KhronosGroup/Vulkan-Hpp/docs/Usage.md

                                      vk::SharingMode::eExclusive, 0, nullptr, vk::ImageLayout::eUndefined});
 ```

-## Designated Initializers
+### Designated initializers

-Beginning with C++20, C++ supports designated initializers.
-As that feature requires to not have any user-declared or inherited constructors, you have to `#define VULKAN_HPP_NO_CONSTRUCTORS`, which removes all the structure and union constructors from `vulkan.hpp`.
-Instead you can then use aggregate initialization.
+C++ supports designated initializers for POD (plain old data) structs in C++20 and later versions.
+Such structs cannot have user-defined constructors; to disable the, you have to `#define VULKAN_HPP_NO_CONSTRUCTORS`, which removes all the structure and union constructors from `vulkan.hpp`.
+Instead you can then use designated initialization.
 The first few vk-lines in your source might then look like:

 ```c++
 // initialize the vk::ApplicationInfo structure